New Zealand fairy tern

 • Habitat depletion – The degradation of sand dune habitat caused by residential development, the planting of pine plantations, and pastoral farming.

-• Predation – Introduced predators such as rats, dogs, cats, hedgehogs and mustelids preying upon eggs and chicks.
+• Predation – Introduced predators such as rats, cats, hedgehogs and mustelids preying upon eggs and chicks.

 • Environmental events – High tides, floods, and storms destroying and washing away nests.